1KHA/dhwmk/memory-bank/productContext.md

 ## 2. Desired User Experience
 - **For Participants:**
-  - **Seamless Registration:** An intuitive, reliable form for initial registration.
+  - **Seamless Registration:** An intuitive, reliable form for initial registration with file upload capabilities.
   - **Self-Service:** A personal dashboard to view their own data.
   - **Team Management:** A dedicated team page to view all member details.
   - **Event Participation:** The ability to browse, register for, and manage event registrations.
-  - **Milestone Tracking:** Access to view and submit project milestones.
+  - **Milestone Tracking:** Access to view and submit project milestones with file attachments.
 - **For Team Leaders:**
   - **Full Control:** The ability to add, edit, and remove team members after registration, providing flexibility as the team evolves.
+  - **Document Management:** The ability to upload and manage team documents during registration.
 - **For Mentors:**
   - **Profile Management:** The ability to update their profile information.
   - **Availability Management:** A calendar interface to set and manage their available time slots.